Functorial desingularization of quasi-excellent schemes in characteristic zero: the non-embedded case: Introduction

 \subsubsection{Strong non-embedded desingularization}

 We refer to \S\S\ref{schsec},\ref{blowsec} for the terminology, which includes the notions of quasi-excellent schemes, regular loci and morphisms, and blow up sequences.
 Here is the strong non-embedded desingularization theorem for generically reduced noetherian quasi-excellent schemes in characteristic zero.
-Recall that "strong" means that the desingularization blows up only regular subschemes.
+In this paper "strong" means that the desingularization blows up only regular subschemes, unlike the terminology of Bierstone-Milman, where one also requires that each center lies in the maximum locus of the HS function.

-\begin{theor} For any noetherian quasi-excellent generically reduced scheme $X=X_0$ over $\Spec(\bfQ)$ there exists a blow up sequence $\calF(X):X_n\longto X_0$ such that the following conditions are satisfied:
+\begin{theor} For any noetherian quasi-excellent generically reduced scheme $X=X_0$ over $\Spec(\bfQ)$ there exists a blow up sequence $\calF(X)\:X_n\longto X_0$ such that the following conditions are satisfied:

 (i) the centers of the blow ups are disjoint from the preimages of the regular locus $X_\reg$;

 (ii) the centers of the blow ups are regular;

 (iii) $X_n$ is regular;